 Handwoven, from the Volta region straddling the border between Ghana and Togo.

-Though this cloth is at least 25 years old, it is in excellent condtion.
+Though this cloth is up to 25 years old, it is in excellent condtion.
 The cloth has aged gracefully and has a lovely, soft feel.

 Old Ewe Kente cloths in good condition are very rare and expensive, but this smaller piece is a great example at an affordable price.